kohxuan/FlavorsOfMalaysia_WordPressFoodPromotionWebsite/README.md

 <br>

 ### 📁 File Structure
-- **`myblog.zip`**: A compressed archive containing all the WordPress website files (`wp-content`, `wp-admin`, etc.).
+- **`myblog.zip` (108 MB)**: A compressed archive with all WordPress files.
+Due to its size, this file is hosted externally. [➡️ Download Website Files Here](https://drive.google.com/file/d/1fqK9MaGHuMH7PN-NIqPw0iNFVoRMRNN5/view?usp=sharing)
 - **`myblogdb.sql`**: The SQL database backup file containing all the website's content, settings, and user data.
 - **`Report.pdf`**: The full academic report detailing the design, implementation, and features of each website section.
 <br>

 ### 🚀 Getting Started: Setting Up the Website Locally

 Since this website was developed on a local server, follow these steps to set it up in your own local environment.
-The easiest way to see the live, interactive site is to replicate the setup.

 > **Prerequisites:**
 > You need a local server environment installed on your computer. **[XAMPP](https://www.apachefriends.org/index.html)** is a great free option that includes Apache (web server) and MySQL (database).